VikramDhumal/Array/README.md

         if (num > max) max = num;
     }

-    // Create buckets
+    // STEP 2: Create buckets
-    int bucketCount = Math.Min(arr.Length, max - min + 1);
+    // Number of buckets should be reasonable (not too many, not too few) int bucketCount = Math.Min(arr.Length, max - min + 1);

-    var buckets = new List<int>[bucketCount];
+    // Initialize array of lists (each list represents a bucket) var buckets = new List<int>[bucketCount];
     for (int i = 0; i < bucketCount; i++)
         buckets[i] = new List<int>();

-    // Distribute elements into buckets
-    foreach (int num in arr)
+    // STEP 3: Distribute elements into buckets foreach (int num in arr)
     {
+        // Calculate which bucket this number belongs to
-        int bucketIndex = Math.Min((num - min) * bucketCount / (max - min + 1), bucketCount - 1);
+        // This formula ensures even distribution across buckets int bucketIndex = Math.Min((num - min) * bucketCount / (max - min + 1), bucketCount - 1);

-        buckets[bucketIndex].Add(num);
+        // Add the number to the appropriate bucket buckets[bucketIndex].Add(num);
     }

-    // Sort each bucket and concatenate
-    int index = 0;
+    // STEP 4: Sort each bucket individually and concatenate results int index = 0;
     foreach (var bucket in buckets)
     {
+        // Only process non-empty buckets
         if (bucket.Count > 0)
         {
-            int[] bucketArray = bucket.ToArray();
+            // Convert bucket to array for sorting int[] bucketArray = bucket.ToArray();

-            Array.Sort(bucketArray); // Use efficient sort for individual buckets
+            // Sort individual bucket using an efficient algorithm
+            // (Here we use built-in sort, but could use any O(n log n) sort) Array.Sort(bucketArray);

-            foreach (int num in bucketArray)
+            // Copy sorted elements back to main array foreach (int num in bucketArray)
                 arr[index++] = num;
         }